PepcyCh/bisemutum-engine/README.md

   * Rect light via LTC (anisotropic GGX)
   * Skybox & IBL
   * SSAO & RTAO (can be rendered in full or half resolution)
-  * RTR (can be rendered in full or half resolution)
+  * SSR & RTR (can be rendered in full or half resolution), denoised with implemented ReBLUR
   * Bloom
   * Reverse-Z
 * Core